 How could you apply the J2BD statement to your product?

-What are desire lines and why would an architectural products distributor be interested in them?
+What are desire lines and why would a building products distributor be interested in them?

 Desire lines both fascinate and infuriate landscape designers and property owners alike.
 What it comes down to is this: Despite the fact that they came up with a well-thought-out, creative and visually pleasing plan, desire inspires people to create their own pathways.